 What to do in El Nido?

-The best island hopping in the world, pure white sand beaches, world class scuba diving and luxurious beach front resorts.
-What else can you ask for your holiday?
-It’s for those reasons El Nido stars in various travel magazines as the best island in the world.
+El Nido offers the best island hopping in the world, pure white-sand beaches, world-class scuba diving, and luxurious beach-front resorts.
+What else could you want from your holiday?
+It’s for these reasons that El Nido is cited in various travel magazines as the best island in the world.

-Read on for more information about all activities in El Nido, and book any package you like.
-Alternatively, Contact one of our travel agents and we’ll assist you in planning your complete El Nido itinerary.
+Read on for more information about all the activities in El Nido or to book your preferred package.
+Alternatively, contact one of our travel agents and we’ll assist you in planning your complete El Nido itinerary.

 El Nido Island Hopping Tours

-Over the years island hopping became very organized in El Nido, and is offered in a four tours format.
-You can choose between these and if you stay long enough, even do more than one.
-The tours do visit the most spectacular sites, but there are more than 50 perfect white sand beaches around, and that means that a lot of them are not on the ordinary itineraries.
+Over the years, island hopping has become very organized in El Nido, and is now offered as a choice (or combination) of four trips (A–D).
+These tours visit the most spectacular sites, but there are more than 50 perfect white-sand beaches in the area, meaning that a lot of them are not included in the usual itineraries.

 We can easily book a private tour to take you to the islands and beaches of your choice, including the ones on the regular tours.
-Rates will be higher, but if your group is 4 people and more, the difference will not be that high.
-In case you are staying on one of the luxury resorts on the small islands, booking a private tour is the best option.
-If you are traveling with children, a private tour is highly advised, because it will give you the flexibility to do things in your own pace.
+Rates will be higher, but if your group comprises four or more people, the difference will not be that high.
+In case you are staying at one of the luxury resorts on the small islands, booking a private tour is the best option.
+If you are traveling with children, a private tour is also highly advised because it will give you the flexibility to do things at your own pace.

-All island hopping tours leave at 9:00 am and are around 7 hours long (returning at 4:00pm).
-They are divided into tour A/B/C/D, when tours A and C are considered the best attraction El Nido has to offer.
-The island hopping tours’ prices range between 1200-1400P (24–28$) per person.
-Lunch and water is included in all, but be prepared to bring sunscreen as you’re going to spend all day under the sun.
+All island-hopping tours leave at 9:00 AM and are around 7 hours long (returning at 4:00 PM).
+They are divided into tours A, B, C, and D, with tours A and C comprising the best attractions El Nido has to offer.
+The island-hopping tour prices range between 1200 and 1400P (US$24–28) per person.
+Lunch and water are included, but bring sunscreen as you’ll spend all day under the sun.

-Tour B goes to Snake Island Sandbar that is entirely submerged during high tide.
-Pinagbuyutan Island is almost entirely limestone made, and Entalula is also a densely vegetated perfect island.
-In both you can swim and snorkel, as well as relax under the palm trees.
-Two other destinations unique to tour B are Cudugnon Caves—an archeological site with excavations dating to 1000 AD, and a stop in the middle of the ocean dedicated to snorkeling.
-This tour is for people who wish to avoid the crowd while on vacation.
+Island hopping tour B goes to Snake Island Sandbar, which is entirely submerged during high tide.
+Pinagbuyutan Island is almost entirely made from limestone, and Entalula is also densely vegetated and naturally stunning.
+On both, you can swim and snorkel, as well as relax under the palm trees.
+Two other destinations unique to tour B are the Cudugnon Caves—an archaeological site with excavations dating to 1000 AD—and a stop in the middle of the ocean dedicated to snorkeling.
+This tour is for people who wish to avoid the crowds.

-Island hopping tour D is mainly about exploring Cadlao Island, the biggest island in Bacuit bay, and the one that overlooking El Nido Town.
-The first stop is on the mainland, Ipil Ipil beach that is only accessible by boat.
-Afterwards you’ll explore Cadlao, not only the biggest but one of the best islands in El Nido.
-You’ll sail in the island’s lagoon, and visit 4 breathtaking beaches: Paradise, Pasandigan, Natnat and Bukal.
-This tour is perfect for white sand beaches, relaxing and swimming.
+Island hopping tour D is mainly focused on exploring Cadlao Island—the biggest island in Bacuit Bay, and the one overlooking El Nido town.
+The first stop is on the mainland: Ipil Ipil beach, which is only accessible by boat.
+Afterwards, you’ll explore Cadlao—not only the biggest but one of the best islands in El Nido.
+You’ll sail in the island’s lagoon and visit four breathtaking beaches: Paradise, Pasandigan, Natnat, and Bukal.
+This tour is perfect for white-sand beaches, relaxing, and swimming.

 Scuba diving in El Nido

 There are as many as 30 dive sites around El Nido.
-Most of these are in the Islands of Bacuit Bay—Cadlao area, Entalula Island, Miniloc, Paglugaban and Matinloc.
-What are you expected to see while diving here?
-There is a wall that drops down to 40 meters, lively coral gardens, slopes and lots of marine life.
+Most of these are just off the islands of Bacuit Bay—Cadlao area, Entalula Island, Miniloc, Paglugaban, and Matinloc.
+Among the main attractions are a wall that drops down to 40 meters, lively coral gardens, slopes, and lots of marine life.

-The area is Sheltered from winds by the tall limestone cliffs which make the water calm and clear, perfect for beginners and advanced divers alike.
-If you aren’t certified yet, El Nido is one of the best places to do so.
+This area is sheltered from winds by the tall limestone cliffs, which make the water calm and clear, and perfect for beginners and advanced divers alike.
+If your’re not certified yet, El Nido is one of the best places to take a course.
 It’s also a perfect opportunity to improve your diving skills as the clubs here are highly professional, with very advanced instructors and new and maintained gear.

-Miniloc area is the most popular dive sites in El Nido.
+The Miniloc area has the most popular dive sites in El Nido.
 South Miniloc boasts many coral gardens and schools of fish.
-That’s because the currents between Miniloc and the facing Shimizu Island carry nutrients with them.
-The highlight of the dive is a big school of big-eye snappers.
-In the northern side of Miniloc there is an area great for pelagic.
-It is facing the middle of Bacuit Bay and a place where many big fish come by like schools of barracuda, jack fish and spade fish.
-If you are lucky you might spot black tip reef sharks, eagle and manta rays.
+This is because the currents between Miniloc and the facing Shimizu Island carry nutrients with them.
+The highlight of this dive is a big school of big-eye snappers.
+On the northern side of Miniloc, there is an area great for pelagic species.
+It faces the middle of Bacuit Bay and many big fish pass by, such as schools of barracuda, jack fish, and spade fish.
+If you are lucky, you might spot black-tip reef sharks, as well as eagle and manta rays.

-Cadlao area is very interesting also.
+The Cadlao area is very interesting too.
 Its most distinct dive site is an underwater tunnel named Dilumacad.
-It was discovered in the 90’s and is around 40 meters long with a cavern in the middle.
-Only suited for advanced divers though.
-Right next to it however, there are sites perfect for beginners, full of shallow reefs and marine life.
+It was discovered in the 90s and is around 40 meters long with a cavern in the middle.
+Although this spot is only suited to advanced divers, there are sites perfect for beginners right beside it consisting of shallow reefs and plenty of marine life.

-45 minute from El Nido town, you can find the 40 meter deep wall drop, near Entalula Island.
-In general there are two types of dives here, a vertical drop and a drift dive.
-The dives here are great for all level of divers.
-There is also a diving site nearby which is good for exploring rock formations and sea slugs (nudibranch).
-It’s near Paglugaban Island, and good for all levels too.
+Around 45 minutes from El Nido town, you will find the 40-meter-deep wall drop, near Entalula Island.
+There are two main types of dive here: a vertical drop and a drift dive.
+There is also a dive site near Paglugaban Island that is great for exploring rock formations and sea slugs (nudibranchs) All of these dives are great for all levels of diver.

-For the serious divers, diving safaris to Coron and Tubbahata Reef are heading out of El Nido.
-It is something to take into consideration when diving here, because a combined diving package will give you better prices.
-Book your ultimate diving package with us and we’ll fix the perfect diving trip for you, with accommodation of your choice.
+For the serious divers, multi-day diving safaris to Coron and Tubbataha Reef leave from El Nido.
+This is something to take into consideration when diving here, because you’ll get a better price for a combined diving package.
+Book your ultimate diving package with us and we’ll fix the perfect diving trip for you, including the accommodation of your choice.

 Other activities and day tours

-Kayaking to the secluded beaches near your resorts is also a very popular activity.
-You can rent a kayak by the hour or for the whole day.
-It’s great for couples for a romantic castaway experience, small groups of friends, and families with old enough children.
-It’s a tiring activity and should only be done when the water is calm with no currents.
+Another enjoyable activity is to rent a kayak from your resort and paddle to the nearby secluded beaches.
+This is great for couples seeking a romantic castaway experience, small groups of friends, and families with children who are old enough.
+It’s a tiring activity and should only be done when the water is calm and with no currents.

-Las Cabanas Beach 30 minutes south of El Nido town has a nice resort.
-It’s a very beautiful and quiet beach, but the main attraction here is a 750 meters zip-line.
-It goes from the main beach to Depeldet Island in front, and from there you can either ride back for an additional fee, swim back in the shallow waters, or walk on low tide.
-The price is 500P (14$) one way, and additional 400P for going back.
-It’s a really fun thing to do, esecially for families and groups.
+Las Cabanas Beach, located 30 minutes south of El Nido town, has a lovely resort.
+It’s a very beautiful and quiet beach, but the main attraction here is a 750-meter zip-line.
+This sets off from the main beach and takes you to Depeldet Island opposite.
+Afterwards, you can either ride back for an additional fee, swim back in the shallow waters, or walk during low tide.
+The price is 500P (US$14) one way, and an additional 400P to go back.
+It’s a really fun thing to do, especially for families and groups.

-If you want to try some mainland attractions, you can go mountain biking, and trekking to Makinit hot springs and Nagkalit-kalit Falls.
-It takes around 1 hour to drive there and then another hour of hiking.
-Another option is hiking to Ille Cave on the way to Nacpan Beach – where you can excavated artifacts, some believed to be 14,000 years old!
+If you want to try some mainland attractions, you can go mountain biking or trekking to Makinit hot springs and Nagkalit-Kalit Falls.
+It takes around 1 hour to drive there, with another hour of hiking.
+Another option is to hike to Ille Cave on the way to Nacpan Beach, where you can see excavated artifacts, some of which are believed to be 14,000 years old!

-Some of these day tours are easily done by yourself, so there’s no need to reserve in advance.
+Some of these day tours are easily done by yourself, so there’s no need to make reservations in advance.
 Others are better booked ahead of time through us.
-Contact us for free advice, and we’ll help you understand the best plan for your desired activities.
+Visit our detailed tour catalog to start booking your desired day tours and activities.

 How does El Nido fit into your travel plans?

-If you visit the Philippines you should make El Nido your top priority.
-El Nido is a standalone destination as Palawan is far off other touristy attractions in the country.
-That being said, other destinations in Palawan can be easily joint into your Palawan package, such as Coron and Puerto Princesa.
+If you’re about to visit the Philippines, you should make El Nido a top priority.
+Aside from its jaw-dropping beauty, its remote location on Palawan separates it from the country’s other tourist attractions.
+That being said, other destinations on Palawan can easily be added to your Palawan package, such as Coron and Puerto Princesa.

-The minimum number of nights recommended to spend at El Nido is 3, but most choose to spend a week, and others even more.
-The island is the perfect getaway for couples, offering the most romantic setting imaginable.
+The minimum number of nights we recommend you spend it El Nido is three, but most visitors choose to stay at least a week.
+This destination is the perfect getaway for couples, with some of the most romantic settings imaginable.
 Check out our El Nido honeymoon packages, or contact us to build your custom itinerary now.